-"I am happy to report that the FSF is working at record speed on a proposal for expanded membership," U.S. under secretary for international affairs David McCormick said.19 (December 16, 2008, Agence France Presse)
+"I am happy to report that the FSF is working at record speed on a proposal for expanded membership," U.S. under secretary for international affairs David McCormick said.22 (December 16, 2008, Agence France Presse)

 The World Trade Organization dropped plans to seek a breakthrough for a new trade deal this year, risking an increase in protectionism as the world economy suffers.
 Key members voiced disappointment at the decision, but vowed to push on with the negotiations next year, when economic conditions will be harder and the new administration of Barack Obama will have taken office in the United States.
 WTO director-general Pascal Lamy told members he had decided against calling trade ministers to Geneva in December to push for a deal in the WTO's seven-year-old Doha round, because they were not showing enough political will to narrow differences.
-A meeting of key ambassadors on December 16 and 17 is supposed to plot out the next steps for Doha, Lamy said.20 (December 12, 2008, Reuters News)
+A meeting of key ambassadors on December 16 and 17 is supposed to plot out the next steps for Doha, Lamy said.23 (December 12, 2008, Reuters News)

 The largest economies in the world will embark on a new attempt to rescue the Doha round of World Trade Organization talks, in mid December.
-According to sources in Geneva and Brussels, WTO director general Pascal Lamy will soon publicly convene trade ministers to an informal meeting starting on December 12, with the hope of achieving a breakthrough in the multilateral talks launched in 2001 in Qatar.
-Following the call made by G20 leaders during the Washington Summit, on 15 November, senior officials from the key players of the round have stepped up their efforts in view of resurrecting the negotiations that collapsed last July.
+According to sources in Geneva and Brussels, WTO director general Pascal Lamy will soon publicly convene trade ministers to an informal meeting starting on December 12, with the hope of achieving a breakthrough in the multilateral talks launched in 2001 in Oatar.
+Following the call made by G20 leaders during the Washington Summit, on 15 November, senior officials from the key players of the round have stepped up their efforts in view of

+19 Reuters News (January 9, 2009), "G20 preparing reports on IMF, other reforms-source."
+20 Citywire (December 22, 2008), "Bank of England needs new weapon to fight bad lending, says deputy."
+21 Dow Jones International News (December 18, 2008), "IMF To Continue Focus on Crisis Aid, Global resurrecting the negotiations that collapsed last July.
 Revised compromise texts, reflecting some progress achieved since July, will be presented by the chairs of the WTO negotiating groups by the weekend.
 Although several players have sent positive signals, no breakthrough has been achieved on the most contentious issues, such as agriculture or industrial products.
 While the most optimistic believe that the financial crisis offers an unprecedented opportunity to conclude the round, countries such as India and France are likely to strongly stick to their positions.
-"We should not fool ourselves, however great the political and economic momentum, this is no done deal," warned European Union trade commissioner Catherine Ashton, on December 2.
-21 (December 4, 2008, Europolitics)
+"We should not fool ourselves, however great the political and economic momentum, this is no done deal," warned European Union trade commissioner Catherine Ashton, on December 2.24 (December 4, 2008, Europolitics)